A criterion for normality of analytic mappings: Introduction

-is bounded in $z \in \mathbf{U}$ and $w\in \mathbf{U}$ for $z\ne w$.
-More recently the same characterisation is given for analytic Bloch functions in the unit ball of $\mathbf{C}^m$ by Ren and Tu \cite{REN.PAMS}.
-After that Ren and K\"{a}hler \cite{REN.PEMS} proved this characterisation for harmonic functions in the unit ball of $\mathbf{R}^m$.
+More recently the same characterisation was given for analytic Bloch functions in the unit ball of $\mathbb{C}^m$ by Ren and Tu \cite{REN.PAMS}.
+After that Ren and K\"{a}hler \cite{REN.PEMS} proved this characterisation for harmonic functions on the unit ball in $\mathbb{R}^m$.

 In 2008, Pavlovi\'{c} \cite{PAVLOVIC.PEMS} proved that even continuously differentiable Bloch functions obey the same characterisation.
-Actually Pavlovi\'{c} proved much more.
+Actually, Pavlovi\'{c} proved more in the following proposition.

-Let us briefly recall the Pavlovi\'{c} result.
-Let $B_{\mathbf{R}^m}$ be the unit ball in $\mathbf{R}^m$.
-For a continuously differentiable function $f$ in $B_{\mathbf{R}^m}$ with differential $Df$ its Bloch number (semi--norm) is given by
+\begin{proposition}[Cf. \cite{PAVLOVIC.PEMS}] A continuously differentiable complex-valued function $f$ on the unit ball in $\mathbb{R}^m$ is a Bloch function, i.e.,